jonathanstowe/XDG-BaseDirectory/README.md

 ## Licence

-Please see the [LICENCE](LICENCE) file in the distribution
+This module is Free Software please see the [LICENCE](LICENCE) file in the distribution for the exact terms.

-© Jonathan Stowe 2015, 2016, 2017
+© Jonathan Stowe 2015, 2016, 2017, 2018, 2019